Carnation Walling - Ceiling Beams

 Install 10.5" floor beams

 The beams go East-West.
 They extend all the way to the plywood (face of the 1/2 construction plywood closest to the inside of the building).
-They over-lap the vertical 2x4 batons (and the 2x8 horizontal batons) and are supported by them.
+They over-lap the vertical 2x4 batons (and the 2x8 horizontal batons with the 2x6s on top) and are supported by them.
 Their length comes from the house CAD drawing.
 The position of the beams is indicated by the marks on the top edge of the 2x6s at the top of the concrete walls.
-If needed to take out warp in the beams, screw on 1.5" wood blocks to the top edge of the 2x6s that are on the top of the internal wood divider walls.
-In practice the EPS flooring blocks will likely be sufficient to take out any bow in the beams.

-Check the building is square and the walls are vertical by observing the 4 plumb bobs on each of the 4 walls.
+Check the building is square and the walls are vertical by observing the plumb bobs in each of the corners.